vhive-serverless/vHive/docs/profiling.md

 ## Quick-start guide
 ### TestProfileSingleConfiguration function
-`TestProfileSingleConfiguration` is for collecting counters from a fixed number of VMs and RPS setting during the profiling period.
+`TestProfileSingleConfiguration` is for collecting the TopDown metrics from a fixed number of VMs and RPS setting during the profiling period.

 Profile a single VM with `helloworld` image and 20 RPS at TopDown level 1 :